 Self-compassion consists of three distinct practices:

-Next is common humanity, which helps you feel less alone in the pain by recognizing what a universal experience it is.
-Practically speaking, this can look like reaching out to friends who “get it” or joining discussions like in the ParentData Village with people who have comparable challenges.
+- Common humanity.
+This helps you feel less alone in the pain by recognizing what a universal experience it is.
+Practically speaking, this can look like reaching out to friends who “get it” or joining discussions in parenting groups with people who have comparable challenges.

 Get clear on your values